Linux Survival Basics

 System impact: Read-only.
 Can create load on large logs, directories, filesystems, or process tables.

-When not to use it: Do not delete files from this list without checking ownership and purpose.
+When not to use it: Do not run broad scans casually on busy systems or slow disks, and do not delete files from this list without checking ownership and purpose.

 Expected output